Grand Rapids, Michigan: Mayor

 The part-time mayor is elected every four years by the city at large and serves as chair of the commission, with a vote equal to a commissioner.
 In 2014, a limit of two terms was approved.

 Politics

 The city proper and inner-suburbs favor the Democratic Party, while outer-suburbs of Grand Rapids tend to support the Republican Party.

 Traditionally, Grand Rapids has supported the Republican Party.
 The city is located in the 3rd Congressional District, represented by Democrat Hillary Scholten.
 Former President Gerald Ford represented the district (then numbered as the 5th) from 1949 to 1973 and is buried on the grounds of his Presidential Museum in Grand Rapids.
-The city and its suburbs are home to several major donors to the national Republican Party, including the DeVos family and Peter Secchia, former Ambassador to Italy.

 All four of the city's representatives in the Michigan State House are Democrats.
 In the Michigan Senate, the city is represented by one Republican and one Democrat.
 The 30th State Senate District, which includes the northern half of the city, is represented by Republican Mark Huizenga.
 The 29th State Senate district, which includes the southern half of the city, was won by Democrat Winnie Brinks in 2018.